I never wanted to be a nurse. I know, I know. Just hear me out and I'll tell you when that changed.

 My mother was a nurse, and the hospital stories she told were scary, funny, and heartbreaking, but they were enough to pique my interest.
 Those stories, combined with a series of painful medical tests I had when I was an injured 10-year-old, led me to pull back the curtain to see what else happened in the medical world.
 The frightened 10-year-old girl was curious, but the older me decided on nursing to see what I could do to ease the pain or soothe the fear of people who were injured or ill.

-A few years ago, I made a “soft landing” in emergency and disaster management as the lead of a disaster medical team, and I remain so to this day.
+A few years ago, I made a soft landing in mergency and isaster anagement as the lead of a disaster medical team, and I remain so to this day.
 None of this would have happened had I not been a nurse.

 So my feeling of nursing has changed as dramatically as the responsibilities we seek out and willingly accept.
-And for that I appreciate nurses not just during National Nurses Week, but I also appreciate nurses across the world on every shift, in every specialty, at every bedside, during every day of the year.
-Thank you!
+And for that I appreciate nurses not just during Week, I appreciate nurses across the world on every shift, in every specialty, at every bedside, during every day of the year.
+Thank you